nickgarza/DE-analysis/allele-specific/ASEluxWorkflow.md

 #### Note
 Some problems that could arise:
 1. Ensuring proper read length
-To find the read length to use in the alignment stage, I used the FastQC tool to find the average read length of my fastq data
+To find the read length to use in the alignment stage, I used the FastQC tool to find the average read length of my fastq data.
+If read length is incorrect for the fastq file you are using, you will see little to no results.
 2. Correspondence of that fastq/fasta and the vcf file
 Just as when building the static index, we want to make sure that the first column in the vcf file is individual specific and has the same chr# formatting as our index and fastq file.
 If not, running the one liner ```perl -ne 'if (/^#/){print $_;}else{print "chr".$_;}' individual.vcf > individual_chr.vcf``` should do the trick.